seahorn/clam/README.md

 We also provide the option `--crab-track=VAL` to indicate the level of abstraction.
 The possible values of `VAL` are:

-- `num`: reasons about integer and boolean scalars (LLVM registers).
+- `num`: translate only operations over integer and boolean scalars (LLVM registers).
-- `ptr`: reasons about `num` and pointer offsets.
+- `ptr`: `num` + translate all operations over pointers using crab pointer operations.
-- `arr`: reasons about `ptr` and contents of pointers and arrays.
+- `arr`: `num` + translates all operations over pointers using pointer arithmetic and Crab arrays.

    If the level is `arr` then Crab-llvm's frontend will partition the heap into disjoint regions.
-Each region is mapped to an array, and each LLVM load and store is translated to an array read and write operation, respectively.
+Each region is mapped to a Crab array, and each LLVM load and store is translated to an array read and write operation, respectively.
 Then, it will use an array domain provided by Crab whose base domain is the one selected by option